 In III Senior, during their PSE lessons girls are involved in ‘The Real Game’, an inspiring careers-focused game based on the realities of working life.

 There is considerable involvement with the careers department in IV Senior.
 Girls are given guidance to help them decide on subject choices for V Senior during individual interviews with Ms Brown, and there is preparation for the world of work with various talks from professionals throughout the year, focusing on a wide range of career pathways, which are suggested by the girls themselves.
-We hold two careers days in June which consist of talks and hands-on workshops where the girls have to work together and present their findings.
+We hold two careers days in June which consist of talks and hands-on workshops where the girls have to work together on a variety of team building tasks and present their findings.

-In V Senior, girls receive two individual interviews with detailed career planning, prior to making option choices for VI Senior.
+In V Senior, girls receive two individual interviews with detailed career planning which build on the extensive careers opportunities they have received in IVS, prior to making option choices for VI Senior.

 In the summer term, girls are given help with UCAS applications and advice on personal statements.
-There is a UCAS day which enables girls to understand the full registration process including a presentation on how to write personal statements given by a representative from Inspiring Futures.
+There is a UCAS day which enables girls to understand the full registration process including a presentation on how to write personal statements and various inspiring talks from guest speakers.